opnchaudhary/flask-tinyurl-clone/README.md

 # TinyUrl

 A flask based url shortener app.
+It uses random string generator to create the short url.